If you prefer the sweet flavor of pears but the crunch of an apple, look no further than the Shinseiki Pear tree.

-The Shinseiki pear tree is ideal for warmer climates due to its low chill hour requirement of 300-400 hours for fruit production.
+The Shinseiki Asian Pear tree is ideal for warmer climates due to its low chill hour requirement of 300-400 hours for fruit production.
 This pyrus pyrifolia cultivar is low maintenance and easy to grow and will begin heavily bearing fruit after its second year of planting.

 Somewhat cold hardy, the tree grows best in USDA growing zones 5-9.
-One of the earliest asian pears to be brought over to the United States.
-These are not bare root trees.
-They ship rooted in a pot with soil.
+One of the earliest asian pears to be brought over to the United States about 200 years ago.

 Pyrus serotina 'Shinseiki'